 - Paper Source – Primarily a paper store, Paper Source is definitely a catch-all shop for stationery, crafts and gifts.
 The best location in NYC is definitely the one on 14th Street between 8th and 9th Avenue.
 But there are a handful of locations throughout the city.
 Address: 344 W 14th St, New York, NY 10014

-- Paper Presentation – Located on 18th Street between 5th and 6th Avenue, it’s much like Paper Source Address: 23 W 18th St, New York, NY 10011
+- Paper Presentation – Located on 18th Street between 5th and 6th Avenue, it’s much like Paper Source but bigger.
+This is the only location in the city and it packs and punch.
+You can find everything from cards, stationery, stamps, scrapbooking supplies and trims.
+Address: 23 W 18th St, New York, NY 10011

 - Kinokuniya – The downstairs area of this popular Japanese bookstore is home to a good selection of Japanese stationery in NYC.
+They have an excellent selection of Japanese pens, pencils, markers, and stamps that’s worth a look.
 You can definitely find a bit of Kawaii stationery here as well.
 Always worth a visit if you’re in the city.
 It’s located on 40th Street and 6th Avenue, right across the street from Bryant Park.
 Address: 1073 Ave of the Americas, New York, NY 10018

 - Blick – Primarily an art supply store, Blick has started to carry lots of stationery/gift type things.
 Their flagship store on Bond Street is the biggest store, where you’d most likely be able to find a great selection of supplies.
+You can literally spend hours in this shop as it has everything art under the sun.
 Flagship Address: 1-5 Bond St, New York, NY 10012

 - Muji – Another Japanese shop, Muji has three locations in Manhattan, two of which are in the Times Square area (the Flagship store is on 5th Avenue).
 Muji sells everything from clothing to home goods, but they do sell some stationery and if you’re into the minimalistic look, it’s the place to go.
 Flagship Address: 475 5th Ave, New York, NY 10017